Microeconomics A Simplified Approach

 • Perfectly Competitive Firm: Marginal revenue equals the market price because each additional unit sold adds the same amount to total revenue.

-• Monopolist: Marginal revenue is less than the price because selling additional units requires lowering the price on all units sold.
+• Monopolist: Marginal revenue is less than the price because selling additional units requires lowering the price of all units sold.

 Example: Perfect Competition: